 Heptonstall church from Summerfield House, Walker Lane

 Ever since I visited Hebden Bridge in 2015 and it subsequently becoming my home in 2017 I’ve been drawn to and fascinated by Old Town.
 It’s a small settlement up on the hill above Hebden yet quite different in character from Heptonstall.
 From Hebden the outline of Old Town Mill , sometimes known as Prospect Mill, sits atop the ridge and not much else of the small town can be seen.
 Over the last couple of years I’ve visited the shell of the empty mill and witnessed the construction for new apartments behind it.
 Much of the ‘town’ is made up of new housing developments, one making up the area called Chiserely, mainly council housing built probably in the 1960s.
-Apart from the remains of Acre Mill and ‘The Pig and Chickens’ as I call ‘The Hare and hounds’ pub (for obvious reasons) I’d not much interest in the town.
+Apart from the remains of Old Town Mill and ‘The Pig and Chickens’ as I call ‘The Hare and hounds’ pub (for obvious reasons) I’d not much interest in the town.

 Here are some of my favourite photos I’ve taken of the town:

-Also in Old Town was Acre Mill and two days ago I discovered that it was one of my family who had actually built Acre Mill.
+Also in Old Town was Acre Mill and two days ago I discovered that it was one of my Hoyle family who had actually built Acre Mill in 1859.
 It was a distant connection, through a late second marriage but the connection was there none-the-less and so, with sunshine forecast for the afternoon, really making me believe that Spring had sprung, I set off to explore the hilltop town in a little more detail.
 For the dreadful story of Acre’s mill and asbestos contamination read:

 https://www.hebdenbridge.co.uk/features/acremill.html